Overview

 Escrow Period Factory

-Deploys EscrowPeriod contracts - combined recorder and condition for time-based release logic.
+Deploys EscrowPeriod contracts - combined hook and condition for time-based capture logic.

 Contract Address